Dill Pickles, Crisp and Quick

 Use clean, fresh, insect-free dill.
 Avoid over-mature, dry, brown dill.
 Frozen dill may be used if stored in airtight containers, but flavor loss or change may occur.
 Yeast and molds are common spoilage microorganisms of pickles.
 These and most acid-tolerant bacteria are destroyed by proper water bath processing.
 Use only recommended methods of water bath processing.

 Most importantly, use recipes from a reputable source.
-Reputable sources include recipes recommended by the USDA, the Extension service or home canning equipment manufacturers.
+Reputable sources include recipes recommended by the USDA, University of Minnesota Extension, or home canning equipment manufacturers.

 For more information, call AnswerLine at 800-854-1678 or online at National Center for Home Food Preservation.